tendermint/tendermint/docs/specification/new-spec/blockchain.md

 block.Header.Height == prevBlock.Header.Height + 1
 ```

+The height is an incrementing integer.
+The first block has `block.Header.Height == 1`.

 ### Time

 The median of the timestamps of the valid votes in the block.LastCommit.